brainstem-org/brainstem_support/docs/tutorials/sharing-project-publicly.md

 ![permissions](/assets/images/permission_v2.png)

-Personal attributes: Behavioral paradigms, Data repositories, and Physcical environments, must also on an individual basic be shared publicly to be accessible through public projects.
+Personal attributes: Behavioral paradigms, Data storage, and Physical environments, must also on an individual basic be shared publicly to be accessible through public projects.

 ### Alter the public sharing status of a project
 Only the owners of a project can change the public sharing status.
 To change the status of a project, simply edit the project and tick of the public sharing checkmark field.